List of Supermarine Spitfire operators: Israel

 Israel's first Spitfires were built from RAF Spitfire wrecks, parts recovered from downed Egyptian aircraft and RAF scrap.
 Israel bought 59 Spitfire LF IXC from Czechoslovakia in 1948 to address its lack of fighters.
 They joined 101 Squadron and enhanced the IAF's combat capability, although only 17 arrived in time to fight.
 During the October offensive, Spitfires escorted Beaufighters and B-17s to attack El Arish airbase and other targets.
-They also intercepted Egyptian Spitfires and Machis, shooting down several.
+They also intercepted Egyptian Spitfires and Macchis, shooting down several.

 In 1952 an additional 35 LF IXC/E aircraft were purchased from Italy, at which time the Spitfire in IDF service was known as the "Yorek".
 After a few years of operational use and major action during the 1948 Arab–Israeli War these Spitfires were sold to Burma.